phillrich13/Classification/Project Proposal.md

 Visualization portion will be dependent on time availabe to me.
 Tableau is preferable.

 ## MVP
-A Random Forests model to predict the outcome based on the listed features above.
+Would like to try tree based model to predict the outcome based on the listed features above.